vaibhav25scs1003001520-ops/spam-gmail-classifier/README.md

 🚀 Project Overview

-Spam Gmail Classifier is a Machine Learning-based project designed to automatically detect whether an email message is Spam or Not Spam.
+Spam Gmail Classifier is a Machine Learning‑based project designed to automatically detect whether an email message is Spam or Not Spam.
 This system uses Natural Language Processing (NLP) techniques and Machine Learning algorithms to analyze email content and classify messages accurately.

 This project helps users filter unwanted emails, improve productivity, and enhance email security.